medic/cht-docs/content/en/apps/guides/training/training-cards/_index.md

 ---
 _Introduced in 4.2.0_

 [Training Cards]({{< relref "apps/features/training" >}}) enable remote training from within the CHT by showing a sequence of "cards" containing content provided by App Developers.
+The content might include information about a newly deployed feature, changes to a [care guide]({{< relref "apps/concepts/care-guides" >}}), or simply a reminder about an underused feature or workflow.
 Enketo forms are used to display the content, and App Developers can specify a start date, duration, and to which [user roles]({{< relref "apps/reference/app-settings/user-roles" >}}) the cards should be shown.
 Like [app forms]({{< relref "apps/reference/forms/app" >}}), forms used by training cards will automatically be downloaded to the user’s devices.

 # Step 1: Create the training form